 Full consequences will depend on the nature of the complaint and are at the discretion of Ozark Book Authority leadership.

-In all cases, you will have no further contact of any sort with the attendee(s) who registered the complaint(s) against you.
+In all cases, you will have no further contact with the attendee(s) who registered the complaint(s) against you.
 This includes voice, written, electronic, and face-to-face contact.
 Inadvertent contact during the course of Ozark Book Authority events is sometimes unavoidable, and must not be used as a method of initiating unwanted attention.
 If you remain at the event following a complaint and you encounter the person who lodged the complaint against you, it is your responsibility to actively avoid contact with that person.